-2.1.
+2.1 .
 Supplies for Feather Collection

-- Small cutting pliers
+[Small cutting pliers

-- 3 3⁄4" x 6" paper coin envelopes
+[$3^3/8$ inch x 6 inch paper coin envelopes

-- Ultra-fine SharpieTM permanent marker
+[Ultra-fine SharpieTM permanent marker

-- Sandwich-size ZiplocTM plastic bags
+[Sandwich-size ZiplocTM plastic bags

 3.0 Egg Collection

-The collection of egg samples for contaminant analyses, especially mercury, is useful in identifying female body burden, since methylmercury can be transferred to developing eggs during the laying period (Heinz et al. 2010).
-Whole eggs are often collected when it is certain they have failed.
+fem collection of egg samples for contaminant analyses, especially mercury, is useful in identifying ale body burden, since methylmercury can be transferred to developing eggs during the ng period (Heinz et al. 2010).

+Pro cedure for collecting eggs:

+1. Whole eggs are often collected when it is certain they have failed.
 If the egg is cold or putrid smelling, mark it with an "X" using a permanent marker.

-If the "X" is still in the same position on the following day - indicating the egg has not been turned in 24 hours - collect the egg.
-Label a waterproof sample tag with appropriate metadata (see 5.0 Metadata Requirements) and place it with the egg in a plastic bag.
-Store egg samples in a cooler with ice packs in the field and transfer to a refrigerator or freezer as soon as possible (see 6.0 Sample Storage).
-The handling of inviable eggs follows the same procedures as viable eggs.
+2. Return to the nest the following day.
+If the "X" is still in the same position as you left it the previous day-indicating the egg has not been turned in 24 hours-collect the egg.

+3. Label a waterproof sample tag with appropriate metadata (see 5.0 Metadata Requirements) and place it with the egg inside a plastic bag.

+4. While in the field, store egg samples in a cooler with ice packs, then transfer to a refrigerator or freezer as soon as possible (see 6.0 Storage of Samples).
+The handling of viable eggs follows the same procedures as inviable eggs.

-3.1.
+3.1 .
 Supplies for Egg Collection

-- Sandwich-size ZiplocTM plastic bags
+[Sandwich-size ZiplocTM plastic bags

-- Waterproof sample tags (i.e. Rite-in-the RainTM pages)
+UWaterproof sample tags (i.e. Rite-in-the Rain[TM] pages)

-- Ultra-fine SharpieTM permanent marker